facebook

 Plant Dimensions: 5' tall

-Variety Information: 7" long ears with kernels in yellows, reds, purples, blues, and white.
+Variety Info: 7" long ears with kernels in yellows, reds, purples, blues, and white.
 'Painted Hill' is open-pollinated.
 Kernel color is pale at the fresh-eating stage.
 Darker colors develop as ears dry for colorful and unique ornamental corn.

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is at least 60°F; ideally 65°–90°F.